 Defining MVP Features

-What features are really needed for assumptions validation?
+What features are really needed for assumption validation?

 As we’ve previously seen, the purpose of the MVP is to check if the most important assumptions about your startup idea are valid.
 Therefore, your MVP must be sufficient to support your validation.

-Always remember that, to say something was “validated”, you need to have STRONG evidences about that—just hearing some people say “it’s a good idea” cannot be considered a validation.
+Always remember that, to say something was “validated”, you need to have STRONG evidence about that—just hearing some people say “it’s a good idea” cannot be considered validation.

-Ask yourself: which features will provide you strong evidences that your most important assumptions are valid or not?
+Ask yourself: which features will provide you strong evidence that your most important assumptions are valid or not?

-What features are really needed to provide customers the core value of your solution?
+What features are really needed to provide customers with the core value of your solution?

 After considering the validation aspect of your features, now you have to think about the value your MVP will add to your customers.